linroger/FinanceCompendium/VI. Derivatives/Reference/BUSN Financial Instruments/Financial Instruments Lecture Notes/Futures and Options.md

 Stock index futures and other derivatives make adjusting a portfolio's beta to a target value easier than this, more direct, and much cheaper to do than by trading stocks to change its composition.

-# Using Index Futures to Adjust Market Risk Exposure
+## Using Index Futures to Adjust Market Risk Exposure

 Suppose we hold a \$100 million stock portfolio whose beta is 0.70.

-This has exposure to the stock market like  \$70 million in the S&P 500 index portfolio and\$ 30 million in completely unrelated risky assets.
+This has exposure to the stock market like \$70 million in the S&P 500 index portfolio and \$30 million in completely unrelated risky assets.

 - To make beta = 0, hedge the full market exposure: Sell S&P futures on \$70 million of the index.
 - To make beta = 1.0, increase market exposure to \$100 million by going long index futures on \$30 million of the S&P.